SametEge/LinuxDPI/README.md

 ## What is it?

-**LinuxDPI-TR** is an open-source Linux application developed for internet users in Turkey.
+**LinuxDPI** is an open-source Linux application developed for internet users in Turkey.
 It lets you manage DPI (Deep Packet Inspection) bypass and VPN tunneling tools from a single GTK4 interface.

 It handles the installation and management of popular tools like Cloudflare WARP, Zapret, and ByeDPI **with a single click** — no technical knowledge required.